 - Pain or stiffness in the lower back, hips, pelvis, or thighs

 Remember: urinary symptoms don’t necessarily mean you have cancer.
-Prostatitis or BPH (Benign Prostatic Hypertrophy, also known as enlargement of the prostate) are benign diseases but can cause similar symptoms and are very common.
+Prostatitis or BPH (Benign Prostatic Hyperplasia, also known as enlargement of the prostate) are benign diseases but can cause similar symptoms and are very common.

 What about difficulty in having an erection?
 Again, this is most likely not caused by cancer but by other factors such as diabetes, smoking, cardiovascular disease, or just plain getting older.